Myocarditis Treatment Options

 Your child may need one or more of these medicines:

-- Antimicrobials can combat infections caused by a selected few viruses, if identified
+- Antimicrobials can fight infections caused by a selected few viruses, if identified

 - Steroids and intravenous immunoglobulins may be used to reduce inflammation.

-- Diuretics are given to help the kidneys rid the body of extra water.
+- Diuretics help the kidneys rid the body of extra water.
 This reduces the heart’s workload.

 - If your child’s heart muscle is very weak, they will need standard medicines used to treat heart failure.